Obstructive sleep apnea

 Untreated obstructive sleep apnea is associated with higher incidence or complication of many medical conditions including:

 Insulin Resistance.Obstructive sleep apnea can lead to insulin resistance, a condition that increases the risk for type 2 diabetes and prediabetes.
 Insulin resistance is closely related to metabolic syndrome, a major risk factor for heart disease.
-Metabolic syndrome is marked by large waist circumference, abnormal cholesterol levels, high triglyceride levels, high blood pressure, and high blood sugar (glucose) levels.
+Metabolic syndrome is marked by large waist circumference, obesity, abnormal cholesterol levels, high triglyceride levels, high blood pressure, and high blood sugar (glucose) levels.

 Asthma.Sleep apnea may worsen asthma symptoms and interfere with the effectiveness of asthma medications.
 Treating the apnea may help asthma control.